AmeerAlmaamari/AmeerAlmaamari/README.md

 ## About Me

-I am a Founding Engineer at [Awj R&D](https://awjrd.com) and an MSc Computer Science student focused on large language models, AI privacy, and applied machine learning.
+I am an AI Engineer at [Awj R&D](https://awjrd.com) and an MSc Computer Science student focused on large language models, AI privacy, and applied machine learning.

 I design and build LLM-based systems for real-world use, turning research ideas into reliable products.